This post is also available in: Français Deutsch Italiano Español

 How to Use Weed for Lowering Side Effects of Modafinil

-As you can probably see, it’s not as straightforward as merely mixing your weed with modafinil to eliminate side effects of your Modafinil.
+As you can probably see, it’s not as straightforward as merely mixing your weed with modafinil to eliminate the side effects of your Modafinil.
 If the wrong strain is chosen, it may be ineffective or make side effects even worse.

 That’s why it’s important to identify what side effects you want to reduce.